-The remedial systems were operated with only minor difficulties during 1999 through 2009.
+The remedial systems were operated with only minor difficulties during 1999 through 2010.
 In 1999, the metering pump adding anti-scaling chemicals to the influent to the off-site air-stripper was not operating correctly.
 This problem was solved in December 1999 by replacing the pump.
-Also, chromium concentrations in the influent to, and hence in the effluent from, the air stripper increased from 20 μg/L at system start-up to 50 μg/L by May 1999, and fluctuated near this level, which is the discharge permit limit for the infiltration gallery, throughout the remainder of 1999 and during 2000.
+Also, chromium concentrations in the influent to, and hence in the effluent from, the air stripper increased from $20~\mu g/L$ at system start-up to $50~\mu g/L$ by May 1999, and fluctuated near this level, which is the discharge permit limit for the infiltration gallery, throughout the remainder of 1999 and during 2000.
 To solve this problem, a chromium reduction process was added to the treatment system on December 15, 2000; the process was discontinued on November 1, 2001, after chromium concentrations declined to levels that no longer required treatment.
+A new pump was installed in the off-site containment in October 2010 to accommodate the proposed new pumping rate of 300 gpm; however, after the pumping rate was increased on November 3, 2010, difficulties were encountered in maintaining this new pumping rate, and the pump was replaced on November 17, 2010.

 In 2006, the discharge rate of the source containment well began declining during the latter half of the year; it was thought that this was due to the inefficiency of its pump and a new pump was installed in 2007.
 Further testing conducted when the new pump did not improve the flow rate indicated that the pipeline between the well and the air-stripper building was clogged with iron and manganese deposits; the pipeline was cleaned with acid in June 2007 to restore the capacity of the well.